Quattr Scores

 1. Saves Crawl Budget

-Steps to Add a Canonical Tag
+How to Add Canonical Tag?

 Adding a canonical tag to a web page is a simple and effective way to improve SEO and inform search engines of the canonical version of a page.
 Here are some simple steps to help you add a canonical tag to your pages: